Gradient estimators for parameter inference in discrete stochastic kinetic models: Introduction

-However, in many biochemical systems, low copy numbers and the resulting intrinsic fluctuations limit the applicability of deterministic models and necessitate a stochastic description~\citep{arkin1998stochastic,elowitz2000syntheticoscillatory,potvin2016synchronous, loinger2007stochastic}.
+However, in many biochemical systems, low copy numbers and the resulting intrinsic fluctuations limit the applicability of deterministic models and necessitate a stochastic description~\citep{arkin1998stochastic,schnoerr2017approximationandinference}.
 The corresponding stochastic kinetic models are commonly formalized as continuous-time Markov chains, and are typically simulated using the Gillespie stochastic simulation algorithm~(SSA)~\citep{gillespie1977exact}.
-Parameter inference for such stochastic models is substantially more challenging.
-Among the most widely used strategies are moment-based inference, often implemented using moment-closure approximations~\citep{lueck2016generalized,froehlich2016inference}, and likelihood-based inference which relies on tractable approximations of the likelihood~\citep{komorowski2009bayesian} or on simulation-based likelihood estimation~\citep{golightly2011bayesian}.
-Likelihood-free inference, such as approximate Bayesian computation~\citep{warne2019simulation}, provides an alternative if the likelihood is intractable.
-Unlike parameter inference in deterministic models, these approaches do not make use of gradient estimation.
-Gradients are difficult to obtain in stochastic kinetic systems simulated using the Gillespie~SSA since trajectories are generated by sampling discrete reaction events and waiting times from parameter-dependent probability distributions.
+Parameter inference for such stochastic models is substantially more challenging~\citep{komorowski2011sensitivity,ruess2017sensitivity}.
+Among the most widely used strategies are moment-based inference, often implemented using moment-closure approximations~\citep{zechner2012momentbased, schnoerr2015comparison, lueck2016generalized,froehlich2016inference}, and likelihood-based inference, which relies on tractable approximations of the likelihood~\citep{komorowski2009bayesian} or on simulation-based likelihood estimation~\citep{golightly2011bayesian}.
+Likelihood-free inference, such as approximate Bayesian computation~\citep{toni2009abc,warne2019simulation}, provides an alternative whenever the likelihood is intractable.
+Unlike parameter inference in deterministic models, gradient-based approaches are less straightforward for stochastic kinetic models simulated with the Gillespie~SSA, because trajectories are generated by sampling discrete reaction events and waiting times from parameter-dependent probability distributions.

-The challenge of estimating gradients in stochastic simulations with discrete randomness does also arise in several machine learning settings, for example in reinforcement learning and generative modeling~\citep{mohamed2020montecarlo}.
-This has led to the development of a range of gradient estimators, including the score function~(SF) estimator~\citep{williams1992simple}, the alternative path~(AP) estimator~\citep{arya2022automatic}, and the Gumbel-Softmax Straight-Through~(GS-ST) estimator~\citep{jang2017categorical,maddison2017discrete}.
-These gradient estimators have been used for parameter inference or inverse design tasks in several branches of physics, such as particle physics or statistical physics~\citep{kagan2023branches, heinrich2026differentiablequantum, arya2023diff}. \looseness=-1
+The challenge of estimating gradients in stochastic simulations with discrete randomness also arises in several machine learning settings, for example in reinforcement learning and generative modeling~\citep{mohamed2020montecarlo}.
+This has led to the development of a range of gradient estimators, including the Gumbel-Softmax Straight-Through~(GS-ST) estimator~\citep{jang2017categorical,maddison2017discrete}, the Score Function~(SF) estimator~\citep{williams1992simple}, and the Alternative Path~(AP) estimator~\citep{arya2022automatic}.
+These gradient estimators have been used for parameter inference or inverse design tasks in several branches of physics, including particle physics or statistical physics~\citep{kagan2023branches, heinrich2026differentiablequantum, arya2023diff}. \looseness=-1